redis/redis-doc/topics/cluster-spec.md

 `MIGRATE` will connect to the target instance, send a serialized version of the key, and once an OK code is received will delete the old key from its own dataset.
-So from the point of view of an external client a key either exists in A or B in a given time.
+From the point of view of an external client a key exists either in A or B at any given time.

-In Redis cluster there is no need to specify a database other than 0, but `MIGRATE` can be used for other tasks as well not involving Redis cluster so it is a general enough command.
+In Redis Cluster there is no need to specify a database other than 0, but `MIGRATE` is a general command that can be used for other tasks not involving Redis Cluster.
-`MIGRATE` is optimized to be as fast as possible even when moving complex keys such as long lists, but of course in Redis Cluster reconfiguring the cluster where big keys are present is not considered a wise procedure if there are latency constraints in the application using the database.
+`MIGRATE` is optimized to be as fast as possible even when moving complex keys such as long lists, but in Redis Cluster reconfiguring the cluster where big keys are present is not considered a wise procedure if there are latency constraints in the application using the database.

-When finally the migration process is finished, the `SETSLOT <slot> NODE <node-id>` command is send to the two nodes involved in the migration in order to set the slots in normal state again.
-Moreover the same command is usually send to all the other instances in order not to wait for the natural propagation of the new configuration across the cluster.
+When the migration process is finally finished, the `SETSLOT <slot> NODE <node-id>` command is sent to the two nodes involved in the migration in order to set the slots to their normal state again.
+The same command is usually sent to all other nodes to avoid waiting for the natural propagation of the new configuration across the cluster.

 ASK redirection